Kick the Can

 Bruce shook his head, wishing desperately for a drink, a toke, or a snort—anything that would stop his inside from shaking.

 “Stop being a sissy,” Hank whispered with a grin, stepping up to the portal and driving the athame into the dulled column.
 Bruce wondered if any knife could cut the barrier, but only ever thought about it when they were doing it, and so never asked.
 “We have to rescue those kids,” the older man continued.
 When he pulled the blade out, the barrier shuddered and then shattered inward, leaving the edges of the column ragged and flapping silently.

 Sheathing the athame and grabbing the green pack, Hank stepped inside and disappeared.

 “Oh man, I don't wanna do this,” Bruce muttered.
-He paused, sighed, and uttered “Fuck,” before stepping through.
+Sighing, he looked down at the ground and whispered, “Fuck,” before stepping through.
 Once inside, he closed his eyes and took a deep breath of nothing, feeling the despair of the place creeping into his mind.
 Next to him, Hank was on one knee digging things out of his pack, when a boy’s voice broke the silence.